Collection and use of information

 Individually identifiable information is used to provide you with information or to deliver the service you have requested.
 If you provide your postal address, telephone number or e-mail address to ucpn online, you may receive periodic contact from us.

-If you would like to change the way we contact you, please fill out the Privacy Preference Form.
+If you would like to change the way we contact you, please contact us at .

 At certain parts of some of our site, only persons who provide us with the requested personally identifiable information will be able to use tools or otherwise participate in the site’s activities and offerings.